 Dental implants at the Mackenzie Dental Centre

 For those patients wondering how painful the dental implant procedure is, the Mackenzie Dental Centre can make a difference.
 Dr. Lloyd Pedvis provides Moderate Sedation if required, allowing patients to feel more relaxed, while remaining conscious and awake.
 Pain and discomfort are measurably reduced, and the clinic team monitors each patient during sedation.
 Best of all, Dr. Pedvis can offer either Moderate Sedation or Minimal Sedation.
-To find out more, visit the clinic website at www.mackenziedentalcentre.com or call Dr. Pedvis directly at 905-417-8700.
+To connect with out dental office in Vaughan, visit our contact page or call Dr. Pedvis directly at 905-417-8700.